g8y3e/gvm/README.md

  - Add this folder in PATH environment variable

 ## Usage
- - Set GVM root folder running command `gvm root <path>` - this folder will be used for installing new versions of Go
+ - Set GVM root folder running command `gvm root <path>` - this folder will be used for your Go versions
  - Chose version of Go that you want to install for list - wtih command `gvm list -g`
  - Install Go version with `gvm install <version>`
  - And use it with `gvm use <version>`